-Oxx3 measured position of (was located by): S15 Observable Entity
+O32 measured position of (was located by): S15 Observable Entity

-Oxx4 observed situation (situation observed by): Sxx Observable Situation

 S24 Sample Splitting

 Subclass of:

 S2 Sample Taking

 Scope note:

 This class comprises the activity of dividing an instance of S13 Sample into new instances of S13 Sample.
 This activity describes cases of sub-sampling where the resulting instance maintains the characteristic qualities of the original instance.
 Any observations of these qualities made on the new instance also apply to the original one.
 This class should be used to model cases of splitting a homogenous sample into multiple ones.